-Globe Aware's new (as of summer 2009) India program is based in Jaipur.
+Globe Aware's India program is based in Jaipur.
 Maharaja Jai Singh II, a Kachhwaha Rajput, who ruled from 1699-1744, founded Jaipur, "The Pink City".
 Built in 1727 Jaipur was the first planned city of India and the King took great interest in its design.
 The title of "The Pink City" is in reference to its distinctly colored buildings, which were originally painted that color to imitate the red sandstone architecture of Mughal cities.
-Jaipur has grown into the commercial centre for most of the rural regions of the northwestern Indian state of Rajasthan and is that state's largest city.
+Jaipur has grown into the commercial center for most of the rural regions of the northwestern Indian state of Rajasthan and is that state's largest city.
 It is a place with a rich cultural history.
-During your strolls through the city you will come across typical Rajasthani men and women wearing turbans and colorful ghagra-choli.
-While much of the news of India is rightfully focused on the stunning growth rates of its tech sector and the miraculous transformations of many of the major cities, mass poverty is still very much in evidence in rural regions throughout the country.
+During your strolls through the city you may come across typical Rajasthani men and women wearing turbans and colorful ghagra-choli.

 Food and Lodging

-Volunteers will be accommodated in one of several modest hotels near near our program site.
+Volunteers have the option to do a homestay with an Indian family or be accommodated in one of several modest hotels nearour program site.
 All have running hot water, flushing western style toilets, and electricity.
 Though the accommodations cannot be labeled luxurious, you will find that they more than suffice to ensure you enjoy your experience.

 Register for your Volunteer Vacation in India - Click Here!